En-Query/EncryptedQuery/RUNNING.md

 ```

-## Example Run in Hadoop Map/Reduce Mode
+## Example run using the Hadoop Map/Reduce method

-The phone example shows the details for executing an Encrypted Query in Hadoop Map/Reduce mode.
+The phone example shows the details for executing an Encrypted Query using the Hadoop Map/Reduce method.

 Execute the phone query by issuing the following command: `./run_phone_query.sh phone mapreduce`